chrisammon3000/humsim/docs/04-implementation-strategy.md

-# Hummingbird Browser App - Implementation Strategy
+# HumSim - Implementation Strategy

 ## Overview
-This document outlines the detailed coding strategy for implementing the Hummingbird Browser App, following the requirements in documents 00-02 according to the plan in document 03.
+This document outlines the detailed coding strategy for implementing the HumSim, following the requirements in documents 00-02 according to the plan in document 03.

 ## Development Strategy